Lindbom/SnakeDeepRL/README.md

 ## Overview

 This project implements a reinforcement learning agent that learns to play Snake.
 The agent is trained to maximize its score by collecting food while avoiding collisions with walls and its own body.
+Created a small application using streamlit to showcase the agent as well as a visualisation of the neural network in action.

 ## Technical Details